 Cascade Falls Trail starts off easy through a gentle forest but then climbs gradually through a section that gains around 250 feet in elevation.

 Much of the Cascade Falls trail follows along uneven surfaces and large granite rocks especially as it reaches closer to the top.

 Cascade Falls trail isn’t too difficult or technical but the rocky sections of this hike do require extra caution.
 It might be a bit difficult for people with knee issues due to frequent climbing over large boulders and rocks.

-If you’re thinking about bringing your dog on the Cascade Falls trail, you’re in luck.
-Unlike Emerald Bay State Park across Highway 89 that does not allow dogs, Cascade Falls is located by Desolation Wilderness that is very dog friendly.
+If you’re thinking about bringing your dog on the Cascade Falls trail, you’re in luck!
+Unlike Emerald Bay State Park across Highway 89 which does not allow dogs, Cascade Falls is located by Desolation Wilderness which is very dog friendly.